Jackb2471152/CS-130-Final-Project/Article.md

 ![Bar chart showing average salary by position](avg_salary_by_position.png)
 ## This is a bar chart showing the average salary of each position.
-By looking at this data we can see just exactly how m
+By looking at this data we can see just exactly how much each specific position makes compared to all other positions.